 Fortunately, there's a quick & easy way around this: you can manually install official APKs into a normal Android emulator, which provides enough access that tools like HTTP Toolkit can capture all traffic for most apps for you totally automatically, and allow you to edit responses in just a couple of clicks.

 Let's walk through how to do that, step-by-step:

 It is possible to create and start one using the Android SDK directly (see this article) but it's easiest to just install Android Studio, create an empty project, and use the developer tools provided there (if you're not familiar with these developer tools at all, there's an detailed official guide).

 To create an interceptable Android emulator, you should create an AVD, that:

 - Can be any device model, though things may be smoother with a popular device like a Pixel 4.

-- Uses a relatively recent Android version - Android 10 or 11 is fine.
+- Uses a relatively recent stable Android version - Android 7 to 13 should be fine.

-- Uses a 'Google APIs' target image.
+- Uses a 'Google APIs' or 'Android Open Source Project' target image.
 The 'Google Play' target includes extra restrictions and is not easily interceptable.

 Once you've created your emulator, start it, and then we need to install the target app.